algorithms-with-predictions/algorithms-with-predictions.github.io/src/markdown-pages/about.md

 ## Adding and Editing Paper References

-Paper entries are based on a YAML files, which are located in the directory `papers/`.
+Paper entries are based on YAML files, which are located in the directory `papers/`.

 As an example, this is the data file for the caching paper by Lykouris and Vassilvitskii (`LykourisV18competitive.yml`):